-The example manifest below highlights the information captured by our dataset.
-Using the manifests and the compiled data, we assembled a series of spreadsheets that included the following attributes: importer names and locations, exporter names and locations, various EPA and United Nations codes, waste type, waste amounts, and units the waste was reported in, port of entry city, and any discrepancies or uncertainties that were either noted on the manifest or that we noticed upon entering the data into our spreadsheets.
+The example manifest above highlights the information captured by our dataset.
+Using the manifests and the compiled data, we assembled a series of spreadsheets that included the following attributes: importer names and locations, exporter names and locations, various EPA and United Nations codes categorizing waste type, descriptions of the waste, waste amounts and units the waste was measured in, “port” where the waste entered the US, and any discrepancies or uncertainties that were either noted on the manifest or that we noticed upon entering the data into our spreadsheets.

 As the faded type and handwritten corrections to the sample manifest hint, these data required cleaning in order to compare and visualize attributes.
 After entering all attributes that we could into the spreadsheet, we processed the import data, using the following procedures.

-Note: This section may be updated as we acquire and complete data entry for 2013, 2014, and 2015 imports, and as we process the export data.
+Note: This section will be updated as we acquire and complete data entry for 2013, 2014, and 2015 imports, and as we process the export data.